 For more information about the grants that we offer, please read the program summaries below or visit their page.

 Each year FHLBank Indianapolis members partner with local not-for-profit housing providers, economic development partners, and housing developers to compete for Affordable Housing Program (AHP) grants of up to $500,000 per project.
 These housing grants have changed lives and communities across Indiana and Michigan.

-Since 1990, our bank has awarded more than $283 million to create or rehabilitate single- and multi-family affordable housing.
+Since 1990, our bank has awarded more than $323 million to create or rehabilitate over 131,000 units of single- and multi-family affordable housing.
 AHP grants may be used for the acquisition, construction, or rehabilitation of properties for families with annual incomes that are 80 percent or less than the area median income (AMI).